Hepatology

 *Child-Pugh score: A = 5-6, B = 7-9, C = 10-15.

-Liver transplantation is the ultimate treatment of cirrhosis and cirrhotic ascites.
+Liver transplantation is the ultimate treatment for cirrhosis and cirrhotic ascites.
 Appropriate timing for referral is debated, but should be considered when a cirrhotic patient first presents with a complication from cirrhosis, such as ascites.
 Because refractory ascites portends a particularly poor prognosis, immediate referral to an experienced liver transplantation center is recommended.

 The 2-year survival rate for a patient with cirrhotic ascites is approximately 50%.
 Once a patient becomes refractory to routine medical therapy, 50% die within 6 months and 75% within 1 year.
 Because liver transplantation is associated with 2-year survival rates of almost 85%, it should be considered as an important treatment option in all appropriate patients.